bowheart/sheath-core/README.md

 Let's break this one down:

 - We declared a module named 'assassin' with one dependency, 'dagger'.
-- Sheath ensured that the 'dagger' module was loaded before:
+- Sheath ensured that the dagger module was loaded before:
 - Sheath called the assassin module's factory, passing ("injecting") the dagger module's default export as the first argument.
 This defined the assassin module.
 - We exposed a new string as the default export of the assassin module.